nvpro-samples/vk_raytracing_tutorial_KHR/ray_tracing_gltf/README.md

 This modification will recursively trace until the `depth`hits 10 (hardcoded) or hit an emissive element (light).

-The only information that we will keep from the shader, is the calculation of the hit state: position, normal.
-So all code from `// Vector toward the light` to the end can be remove and be replaced by the following.
+The only information that we will keep from the shader, is the calculation of the hit state: the position and normal.
+So all code from `// Vector toward the light` to the end can be removed and be replaced by the following.

 ~~~~C
   // https://en.wikipedia.org/wiki/Path_tracing